Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Preliminaries

-The extensive games with two players is a special case of general extensive games with imperfect information which is usually used to model the sequential decision-making game.
-Therefore, we first introduce the concept of extensive games(for a full treatment, see \cite{osborne1994course}).
+The extensive-form games with two players are special cases of general extensive games with imperfect information, which are usually used to model the sequential decision-making game.
+Therefore, we first introduce the concept of extensive games (for a complete treatment, see \cite{DBLP:conf/iclr/ZhouLZ20, tammelin2015solving}).